symfony/symfony-docs/cookbook/doctrine/reverse_engineering.rst

     approximately 70-80% of the necessary mapping information based on fields, indexes and foreign key constraints.
-Doctrine can't discover inverse associations, inheritance types, entities with foreign keys as primary keys or semantical operations on associations such as as cascade or lifecycle events.
-An additional work on the generated entities will be necessary afterwards to design your entities to fit your domain model specificities.
+Doctrine can't discover inverse associations, inheritance types, entities with foreign keys as primary keys or semantical operations on associations such as cascade or lifecycle events.
+Some additional work on the generated entities will be necessary afterwards to design your each to fit your domain model specificities.

 This tutorial assumes you're using a simple blog application with the following two tables: ``blog_post`` and ``blog_comment``.
 A comment record is linked